 The Liverpool Academy of Arts

-Nearly sixty Merseyside artists show us what cats means to them.
-We have their interpretations of panthers, lions and tigers through to domestic moggies in paint, ceramics, and other media, all on show for you.
+Nearly sixty Merseyside artists showed us what cats mean to them.
+We had their interpretations of panthers, lions and tigers through to domestic moggies in paint, ceramics, and other media, all on show for you.

 Just click on the image above of Gary Pepper's painting Mr. Majestic to see images from the exhibition.